 The Regent Law admissions committee seeks to do more than simply enroll those with the greatest academic potential.
 We admit men and women who demonstrate academic ability, as well as a commitment to the university's mission as a Christ-centered institution.

-The admissions committee, comprised of faculty members, associate deans, and the director of admissions, evaluates applicants according to the following criteria:
+The admissions committee for the Global JD degree, comprised of faculty members, associate deans, and the director of admissions, evaluates applicants according to the following criteria:

 Prerequisites for the JD Program

 All Global JD applicants should possess a bachelor's degree from an approved college or university and have completed at least 30 credit hours of a non-U.S. law degree.

 Once you have fulfilled the admission requirements listed in the application process below, you may be contacted for an admissions interview, which is by invitation only.